rachelproductmanager/DeepLearnWebsite/content/the-global-arms-race-for-cloud-ai-is-heating-up.md

 +++
 Artificial Intelligence (AI) is at the heart of a fierce arms race taking place among the biggest public cloud providers, Amazon, Google & Microsoft.
 According to the MIT Technology Review [whoever dominates “Cloud AI” will own the operating system of the next era of tech and become the most powerful company in history](https://www.technologyreview.com/2018/03/22/144507/how-the-ai-cloud-could-produce-the-richest-companies-ever/).
 No wonder that, aside from the biggest cloud players, others like Apple, IBM, Oracle, Adobe, Salesforce, SAP, Alibaba, Baidu and Tencent [have joined the fray](https://www.economist.com/business/2017/12/07/google-leads-in-the-race-to-dominate-artificial-intelligence).

-Artificial intelligence was once an obscure corner of computer science.
+AI was once an obscure corner of computer science.
 But over the past decade, an increase in digital data availability, exponential growth in compute power and algorithm breakthroughs have fuelled global excitement about AI.
 AI (and machine learning in particular) has been one of the fastest growing technologies in recent years, poised to unleash the next wave of digital disruption.

-**“Whoever manages to dominate the business of providing artificial-intelligence services through cloud computing may have the operating system of the future and reign over what may be the most lucrative technology mega-trend yet.”**
+> **“Whoever manages to dominate the business of providing artificial-intelligence services through cloud computing may have the operating system of the future and reign over what may be the most lucrative technology mega-trend yet.”**
+>

-* [“How the AI Cloud Could Produce the Richest Companies Ever”](https://www.technologyreview.com/2018/03/22/144507/how-the-ai-cloud-could-produce-the-richest-companies-ever/) by Peter Burrows in MIT Technology Review (March 2018)
+> * [“How the AI Cloud Could Produce the Richest Companies Ever”](https://www.technologyreview.com/2018/03/22/144507/how-the-ai-cloud-could-produce-the-richest-companies-ever/) by Peter Burrows in MIT Technology Review (March 2018)

 Despite the COVID-fueled slowdown, [worldwide revenues for the AI market ](https://www.idc.com/getdoc.jsp?containerId=prUS46757920)(including software, hardware and services) are expected to total **$156.5 billion in 2020**, an increase of **12.3%** over 2019.
 BY 2024, total revenues are expected to surpass **$300 billion**.
 According to [industry reports](https://www.businesswire.com/news/home/20200225005651/en/Global-Enterprise-Artificial-Intelligence-Market-Expected-Grow), the global “cloud AI” market is projected to reach **$53.06 billion by 2026**, with a CAGR of **35.4%** from 2019 to 2026.